-The majority of sight words do not follow normal phonetic patterns, so children are learning them strictly by sight or memorization.
-As teachers, we usually introduce them a few at a time and in isolation.
-As time goes on, we add more and more sight words and begin to build up their skills.
+Some sight words do not follow normal phonetic patterns, but we can help teach our students to remember the *tricky* part of the word.
+We usually introduce the word in isolation, decode the parts that we can, and remind ourselves the part that we need to remember.
+As the year goes on, we add more and more sight words to our sight word bank and begin to build up our reading skills.
 This helps to equip our students with the necessary skills to learn to read.
-As students add more and more sight words to their memory, they are able to focus their efforts on the more difficult words which they need to learn to decode on their own.
+As students add more and more sight words to their memory, they are able to focus their efforts on comprehending the text they are reading.

 Sight Word Practice With Sentences

-While learning sight words starts with the word in isolation, we should not stop there.
-It is also important for our students to see sight words in sentences and other texts.
-One of my favorite ways to do this is with simple sentences that use sight words and CVC words.
+While learning sight words starts with the word in isolation, we do not stop there.
+It is so important for our students to see sight words in sentences and other texts.
+One of my favorite ways to do this is with simple sentences that use sight words *along side* CVC words.
 Not only do students get opportunities to practice sight words within a sentence, but they also get to work on the important blending skill which is foundational to their overall reading skills.

 Don’t Forget Writing

 As students learn to recognize these words by sight, they can use this visual memory to help with their spelling.
-One technique that I teach my students in spelling is to ask themselves “Does it look right?” when they are unsure of the proper spelling.
+One technique that I teach my students in spelling is to ask themselves “do all the sounds match?” when they are unsure of the proper spelling.
 This is where the reading helps the spelling.

-On the opposite side is writing sight words.
-The more students write the word, the deeper them connect that word in their long term memory.
+The more students write the word, the deeper they are able to connect that word in their long term memory.
 Those repetitions lead students to not only spell the word but also be able to recognize the spelling pattern when they are reading.

 Practice with Centers

-Center time is one the places that my students get to have lots of practice with reading and writing sight words.
+Center time is one the places that my students have a ton of practice with reading and writing sight words.
 While the beginning of the year starts with single words, we quickly move into simple sentences.

 My students love these simple sentence center activities and so do I. While my students think it’s fun to read and write these sentences, I know they are doing so much more!
 Here’s just some of the skills the students work on with this center activity: